-4.16.
+4.18.
 Time Based Scenario Orchestration

-In this section the openSF time based scenario orchestration capability is detailed.
-This functionality is intended for adding new capabilities to session iteration (section 4.11.2.10).
+This section provides details regarding openSF time-based scenario orchestration, which is an enhanced ability to customize session iteration (section 4.11.2.10).

-The Time based scenario execution implements the notion of time driven execution of a simulation whereby each simulation module is invoked in a sequence of time segment using different parameters.
-An example of a scenario of instrument operational modes that can be defined for a SAR mission is shown in Figure 4-131.
+The time-based scenario execution considers a time-driven execution of a simulation, where a distinct simulation with different parameters is invoked for each time segment in a sequence.
+An example of a scenario of instrument operational modes that can be defined for a SAR mission is shown in Figure 4-141.

-Figure 4-131 Example instrument operational mode scenario
+Figure 4-141 Example instrument operational mode scenario

-To understand the concepts and definitions supporting the time based orchestration refer to [AD-E2E].
+To understand the concepts and definitions supporting the time-based orchestration refers to [AD-E2E].

-4.16.1.
+4.18.1.
 Time Based orchestration interface

-In a session editing window the tree of module parameters contains folders (one folder per mode) each representing a specific module's mode containing that mode's specific parameters.
-It should be noted that this is only for display purposes, i.e., when organizing the parameters in the session editing window parameter's tree, so it is not be reflected in the repository.
+In a session editing window, each specific module time mode is rendered as a node in the tree of parameters - see Figure 4-142.
+This is only for display purposes, i.e., when rendering the parameters in the session editing window parameters tree, so it is not reflected in the repository.